MGXlab/Viromics-Workshop-MGX/_episodes/31_gene_prediction.md

 ---

 We will use [Prodigal](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2848648/) , a tool for "prokaryotic gene recognition and translation initiation site identification", to identiy putative protein coding genes in our phage contigs.
-I purposely quoted the title as this hints that the tool is not specificallly built for phage gene predcition but for prokayotes instead.
+I purposely quoted the title as this hints that the tool is not specificallly built for phage gene predcition but for prokaryotes instead.

 > Why would Prodigal still perform well for phages?